Jim Mimlitz, SCADAmetrics

 The provided Itron SmartOutput Cable was removed, as our personal preference is to use a single cable for both SmartOutput and Remote DC Power Input.
 The Power and SmartOutput Phoenix Headers are Removed, and the Appropriate Wires Are Landed.
 In this case, we are using General Cable C0764A 8-Conductor, Shielded Cable.
 Smart Output: RED:Meter.Tx, GRN:Meter.Rx, BLK:Meter.CMN.
 Power: RED/BLK:+24VDC, WHT/BLK:DC CMN, BLU:GND.
-The Unused Conductors ORG and WHT were clipped.
-The DRAIN wire was bonded to Chassis Ground in the SCADA Panel, and Clipped in the Meter Transmitter.
+The DRAIN wire and unused conductors (ORG and WHT) were bonded to Chassis Ground in the SCADA Panel, and Clipped in the Meter Transmitter.
 Note that McCrometer offers a signal that they call “SmartOutput”.
 This signal is essentially “Sensus Protocol”, and is offered in 6, 8, and 9-digit versions.
 9-digits is SCADAmetrics’ preferred configuration.
 If the SmartOutput must be co-connected to an AMR system, then it is recommended that the user check which configuration is compatible (6, 8, or 9 digits).

 Re-Insert Phoenix Headers for Power and Smart Output Signaling; and Seal the Back Cover Using an M5 Hex Allen Wrench.
 Note that the Original Itron Cable is Replaced with Our 8-Conductor General Cable C0764A, which is carrying both DC Power and SmartOutput signaling.